Lit Actions are still heavily in development and things may change. We're grateful for feedback on how to improve the docs and examples!

 To start developing with Lit Actions, check out examples here.
 For an in-depth review of the functionality provided by the Lit Actions SDK, take a look at our API docs.

-Getting started with Lit Actions
+- Guide: Hello World with Lit Actions